RastislavMirek/FlexColorPicker/README.md

 - supports HSB and RGB color models, radial and rectangular hue/saturation palette
 - there is _great UX_ "just set the delegate" view controller _if you need something simple_
 - freely combine, leave out or add your own picker components
+- well documented
 - _highly customisable_
 - _storyboard support_ with realistic, design time preview and customisation directly from storyboard
-- robust, easy to understand code
+- small classes, robust, easy to understand code
-- well documented
 - can be used without subclassing specific controller
-- _protocols_ for adding custom picker controls and reusing existing sliders/palettes
-- key classes opened &amp ready for extending
+- hackable: _protocols_ for adding custom picker controls, open classes ready for subclassing

 ## Instalation